Pragati Jain

 Currently, she is working as a Manager at Avanade in UK and works towards generating and delivering data insights to various customers.
 She holds a Master’s degree in Data Science and Analytics from Royal Holloway University of London.

-She is skilled in various tools and technologies like Microsoft Power BI, Tableau, Microsoft Excel, Azure ML Studio, Azure Databricks Pyspark and SQL.
+She is skilled in various tools and technologies like Microsoft Fabric, Microsoft Power BI, Tableau, Microsoft Excel, Azure ML Studio, Azure Databricks Pyspark and SQL.

-She has been using Power BI for few years now and is recognised as a Superuser on the Microsoft Fabric Community.
+She has been using Power BI for few years now and is recognized as a Superuser on the Microsoft Fabric Community.

 Outside work she enjoys photography, loves hiking, she is a trained Indian classical singer and has a passion for painting.
 She even has her Instagram page dedicated to painting.